trivago/gollum/docs/src/gen/filter/regexp.rst

 Parameters
 ----------

-**FilterExpression**
+**Expression**

   Messages matching this expression are passed on.
   This parameter is ignored when set to "".
-FilterExpression is checked after FilterExpressionNot.
+Expression is checked after ExpressionNot.
   By default this parameter is set to "".

-**FilterExpressionNot**
+**ExpressionNot**

   Messages *not* matching this expression are passed on.
 This parameter is ignored when set to "".
-FilterExpressionNot is checked before FilterExpression.
+ExpressionNot is checked before Expression.
   By default this parameter is set to "".